evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-4.md

 ---

-The PCs gather themselves and their things, and take the plunge.[^1]
+The PCs gather themselves, pack up their things, and take the plunge.[^1]

 Strange shapes flit in and out of their minds, and they begin to fall asleep.
 Their dreams are more lucid than life, and they dream of strange oceanscapes,